Skip to content

 • The 2022 National Breed Club recipients were the Airedale Terrier Club of America, Doberman Pinscher Club of America, and the German Wirehaired Pointer Club of America.

-• The 2023 National Breed Club recipients are the Havenese Club of America Rescue, Newfoundland Club of America Rescue, and the Lagotto Romagnolo Dog Rescue.
+• The 2023 National Breed Club recipients are the Havanese Club of America Rescue, Newfoundland Club of America Rescue, and the Lagotto Romagnolo Dog Rescue.

 • Westminster teams with its sponsor Purina, in support of Purina’s charities: Rally to Rescue, Pets for People, and One Hope Alliance, to help shelter dogs and breed rescue across the country.
 Over the years, Westminster has helped to raise millions of dollars for rescue programs and shelters to help dogs in need as well as donations to breed-specific organizations such as Greyhound Rescue.